 Welcome to the XMPP Newsletter, great to have you here again!
-This issue covers the month of August 2022.
+This issue covers the month of August 2023.
+Many thanks to all our readers and all contributors!

 - XMPP Office Hours: available on our YouTube channel